 Gifted and talented students

-Optimising every student’s opportunity to achieve their potential lies at the heart of Education Queensland’s commitment to all students.
+Optimising every student’s opportunity to achieve their potential lies at the heart of the Department of Education's commitment to all students.

 Petrie Terrace State School has developed a process for identifying gifted students.
 Many tools are available to assist with identification and a combination of techniques is necessary, including teachers’ informed observations and professional judgment.
 The recommended identification tool for state schools is the Gifted and Talented Checklist for Teachers developed by Michael Sayler.